 BCG (Intravesical): Myelosuppressive Agents may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination

-Biologic Disease-Modifying Antirheumatic Drugs (DMARDs): Baricitinib may enhance the adverse/toxic effect of Biologic Disease-Modifying Antirheumatic Drugs (DMARDs).
+Biologic Disease-Modifying Antirheumatic Drugs (DMARDs): May enhance the immunosuppressive effect of other Biologic Disease-Modifying Antirheumatic Drugs (DMARDs).
 Avoid combination

 Chloramphenicol (Ophthalmic): May enhance the adverse/toxic effect of Myelosuppressive Agents.
 Monitor therapy

 Cladribine: May enhance the immunosuppressive effect of Immunosuppressants.
 Avoid combination

 Cladribine: May enhance the myelosuppressive effect of Myelosuppressive Agents.
 Avoid combination